différents types de vitiligo

 Segmental vitiligo

-This form manifests as localized patches on one side of the body, for example, on an arm, a leg, or half of the face.
-It often begins earlier, sometimes in childhood or adolescence, and its onset is generally sudden.
-Unlike generalized vitiligo, it tends to stabilize after one or two years.
-It sometimes responds differently to treatments, with a better chance of repigmentation after phototherapy.
+This form manifests as depigmented areas located on one side of the body: an arm, a leg, half of the face.
+It often occurs earlier, in childhood or adolescence, and its onset is generally rapid.
+Unlike generalized vitiligo, segmental vitiligo tends to stabilize after one or two years.
+It may respond more favorably to treatments such as phototherapy.

 Mixed vitiligo